Set up and use the Xbox 360 Wireless Bluetooth Headset with a Bluetooth device

 If someone can’t hear when you use the headset in Bluetooth mode:

 - Complete the setup steps to connect your headset with your Bluetooth device.

 - Make sure the mode switch on the headset is set to Bluetooth.

 - Make sure that the microphone is pointed forwards.

 - Make sure that the Bluetooth mode on your Bluetooth device (for example, a phone) is on.

 The headset stores pairing information for the last eight Bluetooth devices that it was connected to.
 If you want to clear the list, use the following steps:

 - Move the mode switch to Bluetooth (the light on the headset will flash blue).

 - Press and hold the Connect button for 10 seconds.

-- Initially the lights will flash blue in a clockwise direction, and then after 10 seconds all four lights will flash together.
-The headset will also make two low- pitch sounds.
+- Initially the lights will flash blue in a clockwise direction and then, after 10 seconds, all four lights will flash together.
+The headset will also make two low-pitched sounds.

 - Turn off the headset.

 - To pair the headset again, follow the ”Set up your headset in Bluetooth mode” instructions above.